Rahpsodee/rahpsodee.github.io/content/projects/mixit.md

 ---
-title: Avril 2023 - MIXIT
+title: April 2023 - MIXIT
 dateMonthYear: April 2023
 description:  Winner of the Crafts Records Tremplin, my conference was selected for MIXIT.
 type: page